ryu-75/mngrs.ai/README.md

 python manage.py runserver
 ```

+### Good to know:
+When you create a new project, the program creates a folder called `emails` in the project root.
+Similarly, when your add an image to your project, a folder called `uploads` is also created in the project root.

 ## Test
 If you want to execute tests for views, models and services.
 You just need to run the following command: